 Engage your customers with experiential marketing

 Experiential marketing, also regarded as engagement marketing, is allowing your customers to experience your offering or to participate in your brand evolution.
-Glyn Atwal and Alistair Williams, in the well-cited paper “Luxury Brand Marketing — Experience is Everything!”, noted that experiential marketing “focuses on providing sensory, emotional, cognitive and rational values to the consumers.”
+Glyn Atwal and Alistair Williams, in the well-cited paper “Luxury Brand Marketing — Experience is Everything!”, noted that experiential marketing “focuses on providing sensory, emotional, cognitive, and rational values to the consumers.”

 Bread company Marby’s lets its target customers, middle-class workers, experience their offering in a fun way: by distributing fresh Marby’s bread to commuters in a terminal and having a stand-up comedian liven up the stressed-out atmosphere.
-The Bulacan-based company allowed hardworking Filipinos, their main consumer base, understand the real meaning of its tagline, “Itawid Mo.”
+The Bulacan-based company allowed hardworking Filipinos, their main consumer base, to understand the real meaning of its tagline, “Itawid Mo.”

 Digital marketing can help you plan fruitful experiential marketing campaigns using data from your social media platforms, search engine searches, etc. You can also use digital marketing in measuring the success of your experiential marketing.
 Your digital marketer can guide you through.

 Your journey towards financial freedom may be fraught with challenges, but it’s a venture worth taking.
-Keeping a stable job and living within your means may or may not give you the life you aspire.
+Keeping a stable job and living within your means may or may not give you the life you aspire for.
 Nevertheless, you can try another route: starting your own business.
 It’s not a walk in the park.
 You may fail and lose significant capital.
 But if planned and pursued well, you can make real changes in your life, as well as others’.